Last updated on June 15th, 2021 at 05:17 pm

 Ten bison from Oklahoma were introduced here in 1975 because the bison’s range once extended this far south.
 Today, there’s a herd of 50 to 70.

 The southern end of Paynes Prairie Preserve, a ranger told us, was actually a more likely place for us to spot bison.
 As we entered the southern entrance, we spotted flocks of turkeys and a buck with a full rack of antlers, but never caught sight of a bison.

 At this southern end of Paynes Prairie, there are a half dozen trails to explore and an impressive visitor center with a 50-foot-high observation tower overlooking the prairie.

-You reach the observation tower after a short walk through a forest thick with drapes of Spanish moss.
-Two tips: 1) The tower sways ever so slightly in the wind and 2) morning lighting is best for looking over the prairie.
+You reach the observation tower after a short walk through a forest thickly draped with Spanish moss.
+Two tips: 1) The tower sways ever so slightly in the wind, and 2) morning lighting is best for looking over the prairie.

-You also can walk out into the heart of the prairie on the Cones Dike Trail (8 miles round trip.)
+You also can walk out into the heart of the prairie on the Cones Dike Traill, an 8-mile round trip.

 The other big wildlife attraction at Paynes Prairie has been, in some years, flocks of migratory sandhill cranes.
-Some sandhill cranes live in Florida year around, but this region has attracted huge populations some winters.
+Some sandhill cranes live in Florida year around, but this region has attracted huge populations in winter.
 We were early for the migrating cranes, but if you make a winter visit, you might get lucky.